 If Lisa in marketing has a big project due on Wednesday, it doesn’t make sense to make her the lead person for another project with a Thursday deadline.
 That’s why it’s nice to have a resource overview to help make the best decisions.

-Gantt charts work well when you want an organized overview of everything.
+Gantt charts for overlapping tasks work especially well.
+Providing an organized overview of everything.
 In modern charts like Ganttic, you can schedule (multiple) tasks with the click of a button.
 And it works if you’re scheduling tasks for yourself or if a project manager is doing it for the entire team.

 Even if you’re the project manager, it’s important to listen to your team.
 They are the ones carrying out the tasks you plan, after all.
 Getting your team’s input can help you better understand what kind of capacity you have to work with and as well as any hiccups that they might encounter along the way.